oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 Additional considerations can be found in [@OWASP_SSRF].

-## Ecosystem-specific Public Key Verification Methods
+## Ecosystem-specific Public Key Verification Methods {#ecosystem-verification-rules}

 When defining ecosystem-specific rules for the verification of the public key, as outlined in (#public-key-for-issuer-signed-jwts-verification), it is critical